AIRADLABS/SOLBOT-API/README.md

 It is NOT safe to store any CRITICAL or SENSITIVE data on the network at this time.

-The API documentation is not yet available but we'll be adding it soon.
+The API usage documentation is not yet available, but we'll be adding it soon.